 Then we dive into the plans and activities for listening, reading, speaking and writing skills.
 They spend the next 10-15 days practicing and using the language for the language function.

-Language Function Board for Opinion & Persuade
+Language Function Board for Opinion & Persuade |

-Introductory Lesson for Opinion/Persuade
+Introductory Lesson for Opinion/Persuade |

-Model OREO Opinion Writing
+Model OREO Opinion Writing |

-Opinion Lesson – real life example to connect students’ experiences with learning target
+Opinion Lesson – real life example to connect students’ experiences with learning target |

-Reading Activity- Will students’ opinions about plastic bags change?
+Reading Activity- Will students’ opinions about plastic bags change? |

-Intermediate ELD group- students gave their opinion about plastic bags prior to reading.
+Intermediate ELD group- students gave their opinion about plastic bags prior to reading. |

 In Closing

-The best part about incorporating language function units into my ESL classroom is that ALL of my ELD groups are learning the same language function.
+The best part about incorporating language functions into my ESL classroom is that ALL of my ELD groups are learning the same language function.
 This makes planning so much more manageable.
 Instead of planning 10 different lessons for ten different groups, all of my groups are learning the language of persuade at their language level.
 I love it!
 And more importantly, my students love it too!
 These units are fun, engaging, flexible and highly effective at building academic language.

 Do you teach language functions?
 If so, do you have a favorite?
-If not, do you want to?